Avalanche Press Homepage Avalanche Press Online Store

 Aircraft Carrier

-German Grand Admiral Erich Raeder claimed in 1942 that his surface fleet would have much greater success against the Allied convoys if they only had an aircraft carrier to aid in couting and in keeping Allied aircraft away from German ships.
+German Grand Admiral Erich Raeder claimed in 1942 that his surface fleet would have much greater success against the Allied convoys if they only had an aircraft carrier to aid in scouting and in keeping Allied aircraft away from German ships.
 Adolf Hitler personally ordered the heavy cruiser Seydlitz, which was then nearing completion, converted into an aircraft carrier, and she's present here to test out Raeder's assertion.
 As a converted cruiser, she's not a very large ship and carries an even smaller air group than the purpose-built carrier Graf Zeppelin, which appeared in Bismarck.
 Her air group has a dozen dive-bombers and a dozen fighters — we've provided both the Me109T, which was ready in 1942, and the Me155 variant ordered when the carrier program resumed in 1942.

 Cruisers

 The Germans built their so-called "pocket battleships" to attack enemy merchant shipping, and here they do that very well.
 Though not fast or well-armored, their big guns will allow them to shoot up a cruiser escort and get at the transports.
 As with Scharnhorst, the presence of these ships forces the Allies to provide a capital ship escort.
-Two of them are included; their third sister is in Cone of Fire and was lost in 1939.
+Two of them are included; their third sister was in the out-of-print Cone of Fire and was lost in 1939.

 The traditional heavy cruisers built for the German Navy had serious mechanical troubles and never really fulfilled their potential.
 Admiral Hipper made several forays into the Arctic waters against Allied convoys and skirmished with their escorts.
 Prinz Eugen was several times assigned to move to northern Norway but did not make any actual sorties there.